You have questions, we have answers.

 A: Local building code does not require multi-level venues to install lift systems or elevators, so we didn't put one in.
 However, we will help you up the stairs if you're remotely capable.
 For possible accommodations, email Jordan at email@example.com.

 Q: Do I need a purchase a ticket before I arrive?

-A: If the show isn't sold out, you can purchase tickets at the door with cash or credit card.
+A: It's advised to buy a ticket in advance.
+However, if the show isn't sold out you can purchase tickets at the door with cash or credit card.

 Q: I'd like to reserve a table for myself and 3 others.
 What should I do?

 A: Purchase your table before you arrive via our super-convenient website ticketing system.
 Simply click on the show you'd like to attend, select the table you'd like via the drop down menu, and purchase with confidence.
 HERE'S THE ROOM LAYOUT

 Q: I bought tickets (I think), but I didn't see a confirmation email, and it didn't seem like it went through.
 Help!

 A: Email Jordan at firstname.lastname@example.org and he'll get you squared away.

 Q: What's a listening room?
 I'm out with my friends, am I allowed to converse with them during the show?

 A: Think of our room like you would a movie theater that sells bourbon at the concession stand.
 We've meticulously crafted the event space for great acoustics, we hire expert sound engineers to run the show, we sell tickets, and we bring in artists from around the country (and the world) to perform in the room.
 Sure, it's fun to go hang out with your friends and catch up with the past week's craziness.
 For those conversations, we welcome you to have a seat on our porch and converse to your heart's content.
 While inside, we ask for your respect of the artist and the people around you by refraining from talking excessively.